The Cranbrook School Council is responsible for the governance of the School.

 Julie leads the Australian legal, risk and compliance teams of UK-listed asset manager, Schroders plc and is the company secretary for Schroders’ Australian entities.
 She is a member of Schroders Australia’s Executive Committee and Governance, Risk & Compliance Committee and sits on the Compliance Committee for one of Schroders’ joint venture companies.

 Previously, Julie was Senior Legal Counsel at ASX-listed Challenger Limited, Senior Associate at Allens, and also held legal roles at Commonwealth Bank and PwC.
-She was previously a director of the Arrow Bone Marrow Transplant Foundation.
+She was previously a Director of the Arrow Bone Marrow Transplant Foundation.

-She was appointed to the School Council as a director in 2023.
+Julie was appointed to the School Council as a director in 2023.

 BA (Theology) (Hons) (Biola University, CA), MA (Theology) (Talbot School of Theology, CA) (Hons), PhD (Theology) (Charles Sturt University)

-Matt is the Rector at St John’s church Darlinghurst.
+Matt is the Rector at St John’s Church Darlinghurst.
 Previously, he was Associate Rector at the Church of the Resurrection on Capitol Hill in Washington DC.

-He was appointed to the School Council as a director in 2023.
+Matt was appointed to the School Council as a director in 2023.